jeremydub/dot15d4/docs/driver/driver-design.md

 Depending on the frame type and length, required inter-frame spacing (IFS) between transmitted frames is as follows (sections 6.2.4 and 6.7.4.3):

-- Turnaround time: **12 symbol periods** for O-QPSK (aTurnaroundTime, min. time required to switch from RX to TX or reverse, see section 11.3, table 11-1)
+- Turnaround time: **12 symbol periods** for O-QPSK (aTurnaroundTime, min. time required to switch from rx to tx or inverse, see section 11.3, table 11-1)
 - short IFS (SIFS) after MPDUs <= 18 octets: **12 symbol periods** for O-QPSK ( see sections 10.1.4 and aMaxSifsFrameSize 8.4.2, table 8-93)
 - long IFS (LIFS) after MPDUs > 18 octets: **40 symbol periods** for O-QPSK (ibid.)
 - ACK IFS (AIFS): **12 symbol periods** for O-QPSK (same as SIFS, see section 6.7.4.3)